-At Texas Health hospitals, our joint replacement program is built around you.
+At Texas Health hospitals, our joint care program is built around you.
 We ask questions and put diagnostic tools to work for you to get the information we need.
 Then, the health care professionals at our hospitals — nurses, physicians on the medical staff, therapists and clinical coordinators — create a personalized care plan, centered on a conservative approach to your care.
-Diagnostic and outpatient procedures are set up while you are in the office.
-Educational classes are offered and follow up with your primary care physician and other specialists is provided on an ongoing basis.
-With joint care under one roof, our patients have one, convenient place to go.

 Walking with you through every step of your journey at several Texas Health hospitals, a dedicated joint care coordinator is available to answer questions, provide support and assist you and your family.
 Your joint care coordinator is an experienced health care professional who has walked others through their care plans, listening and answering the questions that arise and helping you to return to as normal a life as possible.